-Many women do not realize that the feminine hygiene products they use are the culprits of their vaginal discomfort.
+Many do not realize that the menstrual care products they use are the culprits of their vaginal discomfort.
 The vagina is self-cleansing and continually produces fluid that “flushes” the vagina.
 When a tampon is inserted, its composition of rayon and cotton absorbs your vagina’s protective fluid, drying out and disrupting its normal pH levels.

-When used as directed, The DivaCup is a more sanitary feminine hygiene solution to tampons or pads.
-Latex-free, plastic-free, BPA-free, odor-free and free of colors and dyes, The DivaCup is made from healthcare grade non-absorbent silicone, which means it will not dry out or disrupt the natural environment of your vagina.
+When used as directed, the DivaCup is a better solution to tampons or pads.
+Latex-free, plastic-free, BPA-free, odor-free and free of colors and dyes, the DivaCup is made from medical grade non-absorbent silicone, which means it will not dry out or disrupt the natural environment of your vagina.

 Please Note: The DivaCup should not be stored in a plastic bag or airtight container as it is impossible for moisture to evaporate without air flow.